stepper-motor/stepper_motor/manual/MANUAL.md

 end
 ```

 You have a `Journey` which is about to start step `one`.
-When the step gets performed, StepperMotor will do a lookup to find _the next step in order of definition._ In this case the step will be step `two`, so the name of that step will be saved with the `Journey`.
+When the step gets performed, stepper_motor will do a lookup to find _the next step in order of definition._ In this case the step will be step `two`, so the name of that step will be saved with the `Journey`.
 Imagine you then edit the code to add an extra step between those:

 ```ruby
 step :one do